temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 ## ![](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/running.png) Run the app

 To run the app we need to start the Workflow and the Worker.
 You can start them in any order.
-Make sure you have the [Temporal dev Cluster running](https://docs.temporal.io/application-development-guide#run-a-dev-cluster) in a terminal and have the [Temporal Web UI](localhost:8080) open in your browser
+Make sure you have the Temporal development cluster running in a terminal and have the [Temporal Web UI](localhost:8080) open in your browser:

 If you are using the terminal, add tasks to the build.gradle file so that you can run the main methods from there.